sogeteldevteam/AQUAPharma/README.md

 Tools like Hugging Face Trainer make the fine-tuning process relatively simple.
 Querying Modes (API, CLI, etc.)
 GPT-J can be queried through various modes, adapting to different use cases:
-•	Local APIs:
-A local server can be run on private machines to receive requests via REST API.
+*	Local APIs: A local server can be run on private machines to receive requests via REST API.
 Libraries like FastAPI and Flask are commonly used.
-•	CLI (Command Line Interface):
-Ideal for quick tests or batch processing.
+*	CLI (Command Line Interface): Ideal for quick tests or batch processing.
-•	Interactive UIs:
-Tools like Gradio or Streamlit can be integrated to create custom interfaces for user interaction.
+*	Interactive UIs: Tools like Gradio or Streamlit can be integrated to create custom interfaces for user interaction.

-Document Management, Organization, and Reading
+#### Document Management, Organization, and Reading
 GPT-J offers advanced capabilities for document management and reading due to its ability to understand contextual language.
 It is particularly suited for:
-•	Automatic Summarization:
-Generates coherent and precise summaries of long documents, such as reports or articles.
+*	Automatic Summarization: Generates coherent and precise summaries of long documents, such as reports or articles.
-•	Information Extraction:
-Can identify dates, names, numbers, or other specific details with high accuracy.
+*	Information Extraction: Can identify dates, names, numbers, or other specific details with high accuracy.
-•	Document Classification:
-Can be configured to assign thematic labels or categorize documents based on content.
+*	Document Classification: Can be configured to assign thematic labels or categorize documents based on content.
-•	Semantic Search:
-Paired with embedding techniques, GPT-J supports advanced searching of phrases or concepts in document databases.
+*	Semantic Search: Paired with embedding techniques, GPT-J supports advanced searching of phrases or concepts in document databases.
 For structured documents or those containing tabular data, GPT-J can analyze and answer questions about the data itself, making it a versatile choice for managing business content or reporting.
 As with LLaMA, integration with OCR is necessary for non-textual documents.

-License and Usage Restrictions
+#### License and Usage Restrictions
 GPT-J is distributed under the Apache 2.0 license, making it fully open-source and suitable for commercial, academic, and research use.
 There are no specific restrictions on its use, but it is the user's responsibility to ensure that the data used for training or inference complies with privacy regulations and company rules.

-GPT-NeoX
-(see [Ref.
-03])
+## GPT-NeoX[^3]
 GPT-NeoX is an open-source language model developed by EleutherAI as an evolution of the GPT-Neo family.
 It is one of the most comprehensive implementations of large-scale models based on the GPT architecture, designed to be scalable and adaptable.
 GPT-NeoX supports models with billions of parameters and was created with the intention of offering an open-source alternative to proprietary models like GPT-3, while maintaining a high degree of flexibility and customization.
 One of its key features is the ability to operate in distributed environments with multi-GPU configurations, thanks to integration with the DeepSpeed and Megatron-LM frameworks.
 This makes it particularly useful for businesses and academic institutions looking to deploy LLMs on proprietary infrastructures, optimizing efficiency.
 The model supports natural language processing (NLP) tasks such as text generation, completion, classification, and more, with an emphasis on custom use, thanks to the active community and open-source code.

-Technical Details
+### Technical Details

-Model Size (Number of Parameters)
+#### Model Size (Number of Parameters)
 GPT-NeoX is designed to support large-scale models, with configurations including:
-•	Models with variable sizes, generally ranging from 6B to 20B parameters.
+*	Models with variable sizes, generally ranging from 6B to 20B parameters.
-•	Capability to scale to larger sizes (over 100B parameters) with appropriate hardware.
+*	Capability to scale to larger sizes (over 100B parameters) with appropriate hardware.
 The flexibility in size allows users to choose the model that fits their computational and application needs.

-Hardware Requirements
+#### Hardware Requirements
 The required hardware specifications depend on the model size:
-•	6B Parameters:
+*	6B Parameters:
-o	About 20 GB of VRAM for inference, suitable for GPUs like the NVIDIA RTX 3090 or equivalents. o	For training, multi-GPU configurations or TPU usage are recommended.
+  * About 20 GB of VRAM for inference, suitable for GPUs like the NVIDIA RTX 3090 or equivalents.
+  * For training, multi-GPU configurations or TPU usage are recommended.
-•	20B Parameters and Beyond:
+*	20B Parameters and Beyond:
-o	Requires 64-80 GB of VRAM, suitable for advanced systems like the NVIDIA A100 or HPC clusters. o	Distributed configurations with DeepSpeed or Megatron-LM are highly recommended.
+  * Requires 64-80 GB of VRAM, suitable for advanced systems like the NVIDIA A100 or HPC clusters.
+  * Distributed configurations with DeepSpeed or Megatron-LM are highly recommended.
-•	CPU:
+*	CPU:
-o	Inferences can be run, but requires 128+ GB of RAM to load large models.
+  * Inferences can be run, but requires 128+ GB of RAM to load large models.
 Not recommended for real-time tasks.

-Supported Frameworks
+#### Supported Frameworks
 GPT-NeoX is based on PyTorch and uses advanced frameworks for distributed optimization:
-•	DeepSpeed: To optimize memory usage and reduce computational costs during training and inference.
+* DeepSpeed: To optimize memory usage and reduce computational costs during training and inference.
-•	Megatron-LM: To scale training across multi-GPU configurations or HPC clusters.
+* Megatron-LM: To scale training across multi-GPU configurations or HPC clusters.
-•	Hugging Face Transformers: Supported through community integrations for easier and more flexible implementation.
+* Hugging Face Transformers: Supported through community integrations for easier and more flexible implementation.
 This compatibility allows GPT-NeoX to be integrated into many existing pipelines, both for research and business applications.

-Training and Fine-Tuning Modes
+#### Training and Fine-Tuning Modes
 GPT-NeoX is highly customizable and supports both full training and fine-tuning:
-•	Full Training:
+* Full Training:
-o	Ideal for those who want to create a highly customized model with proprietary datasets. o	Requires powerful infrastructure and large datasets.
+  * Ideal for those who want to create a highly customized model with proprietary datasets.
+  * Requires powerful infrastructure and large datasets.
-•	Fine-Tuning:
+* Fine-Tuning:
-o	Allows adapting the pre-trained model for specific tasks (e.g., sentiment analysis, topic classification). o	Common techniques include LoRA, Prompt Tuning, and Adapter Layers, which reduce computational costs by updating only a portion of the model parameters.
+  * Allows adapting the pre-trained model for specific tasks (e.g., sentiment analysis, topic classification).
+  * Common techniques include LoRA, Prompt Tuning, and Adapter Layers, which reduce computational costs by updating only a portion of the model parameters.

-Querying Modes (API, CLI, etc.)
+#### Querying Modes (API, CLI, etc.)
 The available querying modes for GPT-NeoX include:
-•	Local APIs:
-o	Allows setting up a server to receive generation or analysis requests via REST API.
+* Local APIs: Allows setting up a server to receive generation or analysis requests via REST API.
-•	CLI:
-o	Enables direct inference from the terminal, useful for quick tests.
+*	CLI: Enables direct inference from the terminal, useful for quick tests.
-•	Custom UIs:
-o	Can be integrated with tools like Gradio to create interactive user interfaces.
+* Custom UIs: Can be integrated with tools like Gradio to create interactive user interfaces.
 Pipeline configuration for batch or real-time processing is possible with libraries like Hugging Face or DeepSpeed.

-Document Management, Organization, and Reading Capabilities GPT-NeoX is particularly effective in document reading and organization due to its ability to understand context and generate high-quality text.
+#### Document Management, Organization, and Reading Capabilities
+GPT-NeoX is particularly effective in document reading and organization due to its ability to understand context and generate high-quality text.
 Its applications include:
-•	Automatic Summarization:
-o	Can generate concise and detailed summaries of complex documents, such as business reports or legal documents.
+*	Automatic Summarization: Can generate concise and detailed summaries of complex documents, such as business reports or legal documents.
-•	Information Extraction:
-o	Identifies and organizes key data (e.g., dates, names, numbers) within long texts.
+*	Information Extraction: Identifies and organizes key data (e.g., dates, names, numbers) within long texts.
-•	Classification and Thematic Organization: o	Assigns thematic labels or categories to documents based on their content.
+*	Classification and Thematic Organization: Assigns thematic labels or categories to documents based on their content.
-•	Advanced Document Search:
-o	Integrated with embedding techniques and semantic search engines, enabling detailed querying over large document archives.
+*	Advanced Document Search: Integrated with embedding techniques and semantic search engines, enabling detailed querying over large document archives.

 When integrated with OCR tools, GPT-NeoX can also handle unstructured documents, such as PDFs or images of text.
 Its scalability makes it ideal for large document archives.

-License and Usage Restrictions
+#### License and Usage Restrictions
 GPT-NeoX is distributed under the Apache 2.0 license, allowing commercial, academic, and research use without specific restrictions.
 Users are responsible for compliance with local regulations and company policies during use.

-Falcon
-(see [Ref.
-04])
+## Falcon[^4]
 Falcon is an advanced language model developed by the Institute for Quantitative Social Science (IQSS) at Harvard University.
 It was designed as an open-source model for business, academic, and research applications, with a particular focus on scalability and efficiency.
 Falcon stands out for its ability to perform advanced NLP tasks with an optimal balance between model size and performance.
 One of the main goals of the Falcon project is to provide an easily deployable solution on proprietary hardware, ensuring data privacy and security.
 Falcon is particularly known for its optimized architecture, which allows it to use computational resources more efficiently compared to other models in the same class.
 Technical Details